Notes from the Edge: Hiking with Lupus and RA

 That part of me hasn’t gone anywhere.

-But these days, I carry that fire differently.
+But these days, I carry that fire a little differently.

 My body screaming for the rest I refused to give it.